isomerpages/mas-moneysense/_investments/A Step By Step Guide To Start Trading.md

 </li>
 </ul>
 <h3>Receiving Dividend Payments And Cash Entitlements</h3>
-<p>Since September 2020, CDP has stopped paying dividend payments or other
+<p>CDP credits dividend payments or other cash distributions directly into
-cash distributions through cheques.
-Instead, the amounts will be credited directly into your designated bank account.</p>
+your designated bank account.</p>
 <p>You need to set up your designated bank account if you want to receive
 your dividends or cash distributions on schedule.
 Otherwise, these amounts will be reflected in your CDP statements but the funds will not reach you.</p>